Pre – Ramble – I Mean Amble.

 The lower cost of this printer and the inks, also allows me to feel less precious about adding traditional media to the print – something I often like to experiment with.

-I use the LCD panel on the printer to put in my settings, which are usually for: matte paper, borderless, and A4, A5 or whatever size I want.
+I use the LCD panel on the printer to put in my settings, which for an art print (I use various high quality matte papers, see above) are: Matte paper, borderless, and A4, A5 or whatever size I want.

 I don’t like the quality of the print sent from the “Epson iPrint” app, so I just use it to check the ink levels, and I order ink through there.
 So far I’m very impressed with how long the inks last – I print regularly, and it’s months before I have to order any.

-In a nutshell the below paragraph describes the prints, I make at home.
+In a nutshell, the below paragraph describes the prints I produce at home.

-I print my iPad and traditional art with high quality, light fast inks; onto eco friendly, acid free matt paper, with an inkjet printer.
+I print my iPad art, and make “reproductive” prints of some of my art in traditional media, with high quality, fade resistant inks; onto eco friendly, acid free matte paper, with an inkjet printer.
 The materials used for this print give it a permanence of approx: 100yrs behind glass, as stated by wilhelm-research.com – Epson DURAbrite ultra ink on Epson matte paper heavy weight paper.
-And on other papers, without glass, fade resistant up to 51+ years, as per this article: RedRiverPaper Premium Photo Inkjet Papers a series of test to simulate 51+ years of exposure,without glass
+And on other papers, without glass, fade resistant up to 51+ years, as per this article: RedRiverPaper Premium Photo Inkjet Papers a series of test to simulate 51+ years of exposure, without glass.

-I much agree with the quote a few paragraphs back, from “Fidelis Art Prints”.
+I much agree with the quote a few paragraphs back in section 2/, from “Fidelis Art Prints”.

 Some traditional media I like to use on my prints (and on their own as well):